ipepe/docker-traefik/README.md

  * Dashboard enabled by default on port 8080

 You don't need to create `traefik.toml` file.
 Just create `docker-compose.yml` and You are good to go.

+# Warning!
+Insecure default SSL keys.
+This container is configured for simplicity.
+Because of that, keys are generated in Dockerfile and they can be extracted and used to decrypt ssl communication.
+They should be treated as leaked/not secure.

+When using it for development or staging responsibly it should not matter.
+If used behind cloudflare.com it helps a bit, but still insecure.

+If traefik succeeds at generating letsencrypt certificate, this warning does not apply.

+You can insert Your own default certificate keys at `/opt/traefik/certs/`.

 # Production docker-compose.yml